 • Encryption of Sensitive Data.
 Amster can encrypt exported password and sensitive data in the configuration files that are stored on disk.
 Only a correctly configured AM instance with the required transport key installed is able to decrypt and import the values.

-For more information, see "Creating Transport Keys".
+For more information, see "Create Transport Keys to Export Configuration Data".

-Chapter 2
+Chapter 2 Install Amster